What is a UTI?

 When should I visit my GP practice?

-Women who haven’t experienced a UTI before, children, men and pregnant women with symptoms of a UTI should visit their doctor.
+You should always see a GP if your symptoms come back after treatment.
+Children, men and pregnant women with symptoms of a UTI should visit their doctor.

 More information can be found here: